 A business needs the truth to succeed.
 It means accurate information about the market and the competition.
 For the leaders, the company’s best interest should be the priority.
 Transparency in communication should build trustful relationships with employees, customers, and business partners.
 The lack of permeable communication leads to falsehoods.
 It never goes unpunished.

 That article describes the failed attempts by the administration in trying to determine what the truth is.
-It conveniently avoids the question of whose job is it to inform Americans?
+It conveniently avoids the question of whose job it is to inform Americans.
 It is not the job of the government.
-It is the job of the media, foremost the major outlets, like the NYT.
-We have the disinformation problem because the editors at The New York Times do not do their job.
+It is the job of the media, foremost the major outlets like the NYT.
+We have the disinformation problem because The New York Times editors do not do their job.
 It is not an excuse that other media giants are not better.
 I posted a comment on the NYT website with that message, but moderators there did not approve it for publication.
 By doing that, they confirmed that the problem itself makes us unable to talk about the problem because they are part of it.
 It means they will do nothing to fix it.
 Who will?

 The money is in the truth